-The Management Company of the Fund has been licensed to act as an Asset Management Company under the NBFC Rules through a certificate of registration issued by the SECP.
-The registered office of the Management Company is situated at 7th Floor, Clifton Diamond Building, Block No. 4, Scheme No. 5, Clifton, Karachi.
-The Management Company is also the member of the Mutual Funds Association of Pakistan (MUFAP).
+The Management Company of the Fund has been licensed to act as an Asset Management Company under the NBFC Rules through a certificate of registration issued by SECP.
+The registered office of the Management Company is situated at 7th floor, Clifton Diamond Building, Block No. 4, Scheme No. 5, Clifton, Karachi.
+The Management Company is also the member of MUFAP.

 The Fund is an open-ended mutual fund and is listed on the Lahore Stock Exchange.
 Units are offered for public subscription on a continuous basis.
-The units of the Fund are transferable and can be redeemed by surrendering them to the Fund.
-The Fund is categorized as an "Income Scheme" as per the criteria laid down by the Securities and Exchange Commission of Pakistan for categorization of Collective Investment Schemes (CIS).
+The units are transferable and can be redeemed by surrendering them to the Fund.